SCRDet++: Detecting Small, Cluttered and Rotated Objects via Instance-Level Feature Denoising and Rotation Loss Smoothing: Experiments

 \subsection{Ablation Study}

-The ablation study covers the detailed evaluation of the effect of image level denoising (ImLD) and instance level denoising (InLD), as well as their combintation.
+The ablation study covers the detailed evaluation of the effect of image level denoising (ImLD) and instance level denoising (InLD), as well as their combination.

-\textbf{Effect of Image-Level Denoising.} We have experimented with five denoising modules introduced in \cite{xie2019feature} on DOTA dataset.
-We use our previous work R$^3$Det \cite{yang2019r3det}, one of the most state-of-the-art methods on the DOTA, as the baseline.
-From Table \ref{table:ImLD_Ablation_Study}, one can observe that most methods workable except the mean filtering.
+\textbf{Effect of Image-Level Denoising.} We experiment with five denoising modules introduced in \cite{xie2019feature} on DOTA-v1.0.
+We use our previous work R$^3$Det \cite{ yang2021r3det}, one of the most state-of-the-art methods on the DOTA-v1.0, as the baseline.
+From Tab. \ref{table:ImLD_Ablation_Study}, one can observe that most methods work effectively except the mean filtering.
 Among them, the non-local with Gaussian is the most effective (1.95\% higher).